Pancho Carter: NASCAR

-From 1985–1995 Carter ran 14 NASCAR Winston Cup Series races for multiple owners.
+From 1985 to 1995, Carter ran fourteen NASCAR Winston Cup Series races for multiple owners.
 His first start was at Darlington Raceway in 1985, which was the Southern 500.
 The race was best known for Bill Elliott locking up the Winston Million, Carter finished in 22nd.
 Carter began the 1986 season driving for Elmo Langley; at the 1986 Daytona 500, he and Kyle Petty were involved in a turn one accident, thus winding up in 34th place.
 After three races with Langley's team, he moved to driving for Roger Hamby, competing in six more races that year; he posted his best career NASCAR finish with Hamby, a seventeenth-place finish at the Michigan International Speedway.
 In 1990, he competed at Atlanta Motor Speedway, driving for Paul Romine; he drove for Donlavey Racing at Charlotte Motor Speedway in 1992, and his final two races in Winston Cup competition came for Triad Motorsports at Atlanta Motor Speedway in 1994, where he tied his career-best finish, and Pocono Raceway in 1995.

 In 1995, Pancho also raced two Craftsman Truck Series races, driving for Enerjetix Motorsports.